Capital Disney: History

 In February 2002, Disney announced a joint venture with Capital Radio to create and develop Capital Disney, replacing Cube.
 Capital Disney started broadcasting on 17 October 2002.

-It was announced in May 2007 that Capital Disney would close down in June 2007 after five years airing.
-A statement on the Capital Disney website told that 'both parties (GCap Media and The Walt Disney Company) had agreed to pursue their interests individually.'
+In May 2007, it was that Capital Disney would close down in June 2007 after five years.
+A statement on the Capital Disney website told that both GCap and The Walt Disney Company had agreed to "pursue their interests individually."

-A number of petitions were started by fans of the station arguing against its closure but these were ultimately unsuccessful.

-Capital Disney started to leave DAB multiplexes across the UK in June 2007, in most areas being replaced with Traffic Radio or XFM.
-The final DAB MUX to lose Capital Disney was London CE Digital, with Capital Disney being switched off shortly after 1 pm on 29 June 2007.
-In an unintentional move, the final song played by Capital Disney on this DAB MUX was McFly with their cover of Queen's Don't Stop Me Now.
+Capital Disney started to leave DAB multiplexes in at the end of June 2007, being replaced with Traffic Radio or XFM.

 Due to an operational freeze at Sky, Capital Disney remained on air until July 2007, however, with the original name of 'Cube', as the Walt Disney Company had agreed with GCap Media to only contract their name until June 2007.

-The website remained for a short time after presenters were taken off air, but this also closed on the same day, replaced by a message and redirect to London's Capital Radio website.

-13 years after Capital Disney’s closure, the American Radio Disney would later cease operations as well in early 2021.

-The Playlist
+Playlist

 Capital Disney played a range of chart music and new acts.
 Originally, talking story books could be heard often during school hours, but were replaced by non-stop music from 9 am until 1 pm and then a DJ, James Beckingham, from 1 to 4 pm, under the name of "Daytime".
 They also played artists that didn't get any airplay on mainstream radio such as The Lovebites and album tracks from artists that appeared on the playlist.

 Overnight, Capital Disney played non-stop hits, however previously to this overnight was the home of non-stop chillout music.
 This ceased in 2003 and later this type of music could be heard on sister station Chill.